Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 plt.show()
 ```

-We can see that our best results are when alpha=1.
-For lower alpha levels, we can see that the 98022 region coefficient is still much greater than its neighbors (which we can see is not accurate if we refer back to the original map).
-For higher alpha levels, we start to see things getting overly smooth -- there is very little distinction between the coefficients of each region, and thus regional data loses its predictive power.
+alpha=1 seems to recover the best results.
+Remember that our test dataset is just a small subset of the data in region 98022 and that the training data is skewed towards high sales prices.
+For alpha less than 1, we can see that the 98022 region coefficient is still much greater than its neighbors coefficients, which we can see is not accurate if we refer back to map we produced based on the raw data.
+For higher alpha levels, we start to see poor predictions resulting from regional coefficients that are too smooth between adjacent regions.

-Even though a test percentage error of 18.5% isn't *fantastic* when predicting home prices, it is still much better than the unregulated version (and not bad considering that we only had 10 highly skewed observations from our test region in our training data).
+A test RMSPE of 18.5% is a surprisingly good result considering that we only had 10 highly skewed observations from our test region in our training data and is far better than the RMSPE of 67.5% from the unregularized case.